gvnnprrzz/Perruzzi_G_ChatApp/README.md

 # Chat App with Node, Express, and Vue

 Welcome to Assignment #1, a live interactive chat application built with Node.js, Express, and Vue, enhanced with Socket.io.
 This project includes a feature to display notifications when a user leaves the chat.
-Please note that this is a basic chat app designed for desktop use, developed as part of a school project.
+Please note that this is a basic chat app, developed as part of a school project.
 It may not include all the functionalities of a fully-featured live chat application.

 ## Table of Contents